Rotherham, Doncaster and South Humber NHS foundation Trust manual for safe and secure handling of medicines.

 Independent prescribers may include medics, dentists, nurses, pharmacists or physiotherapists.
 Independent prescribers are responsible for prescribing medicines for patients.
 They, and any other authorized prescribers, must comply with current legislation, national guidance and the safe and secure handling of medicines policy, when performing these duties.

-With the exception of Clozapine, which can only be initiated by a consultant psychiatrist, who in turn must be registered with Zaponex treatment access system (ZTAS).
+Except Clozapine, which can only be initiated by a consultant psychiatrist, who in turn must be registered with Zaponex treatment access system (ZTAS).
 All qualified doctors may prescribe licensed medication on inpatient charts, leave prescriptions To Take Out (TTOs) and outpatient prescriptions.

-Off-license prescribing must be consultant-led, unless supported by the trust formulary or national or local guidance such as NICE and should be recorded in the patient’s clinical record.
+Off-licence prescribing must be consultant-led, unless supported by the trust formulary or national or local guidance such as NICE and should be recorded in the patient’s clinical record.

 4.8.3 Independent prescribing

 Non-medical prescribers must not prescribe unlicensed medicines.
 However, medication which is licensed, but outside its licensed indications may be in exceptional circumstances prescribed by an independent nonmedical prescriber, if such use is justified by current best practice (for example, national NHS guidance or local trust guidance).
-Prescribing medicines outside the terms of the product license must accept professional, clinical, and legal responsibility for that prescribing.
+Prescribing medicines outside the terms of the product licence must accept professional, clinical, and legal responsibility for that prescribing.
 This prescribing must be carried out within their professional competence.

 4.8.4 Supplementary prescribing